AndrewPilipey/Adam/README.md

 # Adam
-It's the way from parsing to artificial intelligence.
-I named this project Adam.
+It's the way from parsing-bot to the artificial intelligence.